-Mr. Locoh-Donou has nearly two decades of enterprise technology experience, building a wide range of product teams, and to identify and execute on future growth opportunities - especially in the areas of cloud, software, analytics, and security.
+Mr. Locoh-Donou has nearly two decades of enterprise technology experience, building a wide range of product teams, and operations around the world.
+He is well known for his ability to envision where industries are going and inspire organizations to identify and execute on future growth opportunities - especially in the areas of cloud, software, analytics, and security.